 The small leaves have beautiful patterns of white veins that vary in color from maroon to dark blue to purple for young plants and become silvery-white as the plant matures.

 Occasionally inspect your plants for dead or infected leaves and trim them.
 Do not trim the plant too much; it will shock the plant and affect the growth.

 Use a container with drainage holes and choose a loose, well-aerated, well-drained potting mix for growing Peperomia prostrata.

-Prepare the potting mix by mixing 2 parts peat and 1 part perlite or sand.
+Prepare the potting mix by mixing two parts peat and 1 part perlite or sand.
 Peperomia is a small plant; it does not require repotting to larger containers.

 The plant grows relatively slow, especially during the early growth period.

 Do not over pot the plant as it will cause waterlogging.

 Add fresh soil to the top layer of the pot once a year.